RainwayApp/bug-tracker/README.md

 Anyone can report Rainway bugs on GitHub!
 Here's how it works:

 * Click [“New issue”](//github.com/RainwayApp/bug-tracker/issues/new/choose) and choose the appropriate format.
-(If you don't have a GitHub account yet, this button will help you make one.)
 * Fill out the template with all the relevant info.
 * Thanks a ton for helping make Rainway better!